22XploiterCrew-Team/Gel4y-Mini-Shell-Backdoor/README.md

 Summary
 ----------

-Gel4y Webshell is a backdoor built using the PHP programming language with PHP procedural methods in stealth mode that can bypass server security.
+Gel4y Webshell is a backdoor built using the PHP programming language with the PHP procedural method in stealth mode where the file size will not exceed 15KB.
 Each function has been converted into a hex code to allow this webshell to penetrate the WAF (Firewall) server system.

 Features
 --------